 It only means that you filter in the great insights no matter where it comes from and no matter what else it comes from with.

 When we encounter content that goes against our worldview, values, or current knowledge we experience cognitive dissonance and the immediate reaction is to push back and hold to our current state.

 That’s particularly important for those who, like me, are mismatchers (looking for opposing information) and highly critical thinkers (looking for holes and counterarguments).

 One of the reasons I’m good at doing social dynamics breakdowns is exactly because of that: my natural tendency is to look for holes and inconsistencies, which helps me see when someone is full of “it”.

-Approaching a book with that mindset though led me to look for ways to tear a message apart instead than learning from it.
-As I corrected that behavior opened myself to be changed while looking for new wisdom, my growth took off.
+Approaching a book with that mindset, though led me to look for ways to tear a message apart instead than learning from it.

 It’s imperative you move past the first natural push back here.

 Before starting a book I browse the synopsis, read the whole table of contents and even quickly scan a summary about that book.

 Sometimes I might even read a few reviews.